What is bulimia nervosa?

 How is bulimia nervosa treated?

-Treatment usually begins with psychotherapy, such as cognitive behaviour therapy (CBT), family-based treatment (for children and adolescents) or other kinds of therapy.
+Treatment usually begins with psychotherapy, such as cognitive behaviour therapy (CBT), family-based treatment (for children and adolescents) and other kinds of therapy.
 This can help to overcome unhelpful thinking patterns about weight and body image, as well as improve mood and anxiety.

 Some people with bulimia nervosa may be treated with an antidepressant to reduce their anxiety and improve their mood and self-control.